Ask a doctor about a prescription for LEVOCETIRIZINE KRKA 5 mg FILM-COATED TABLETS

 Levocetirizina Krka containslactose

-The recommended dose for adults and children aged 6 years and above is one tablet per day.
+The recommended dose for adults and children over 6 years is one tablet per day.

 Special dosing instructions for specific populations

-Patients with renal insufficiency should receive a lower dose according to the severity of their renal diseaseand in children the dose will be based on body weight; the dose to be taken will be determined by your doctor.
+Patients with renal impairment should receive a lower dose according to the severity of their kidney disease, and in children, the dose will be based on body weight; the dose to be taken will be determined by your doctor.

-Patients with severe kidney disease requiring dialysis should not take levocetirizine.
+Patients with severe kidney disease that requires dialysis should not take levocetirizine.

-Patients with only hepatic insufficiency should take the prescribed dose.
+Patients with only hepatic impairment should take the normal prescribed dose.

-Patients with both renal and hepatic insufficiency, should take a lower dose based on the severity of their renal disease and in children the dose will be based on body weight; the dose to be taken will be determined by your doctor.
+Patients with both renal and hepatic impairment should take a lower dose based on the severity of their kidney disease, and in children, the dose will be based on body weight; the dose to be taken will be determined by your doctor.

 Children

-Levocetirizine is not recommended for use in children under 6 years of age.
+Levocetirizina is not recommended for children under 6 years of age.

 For oral use only.

-The duration of use will depend on the type, duration, and course of your symptoms and will be determined by your doctor.
+The duration of use depends on the type, duration, and course of your symptoms and will be determined by your doctor.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20.

-Discontinuation of treatment should not have negative effects.
-However, rarely, intense itching may occur when stoppinglevocetirizine, even if these symptoms were not present at the start of treatment.
-Symptoms may disappear spontaneously.
-In some cases, symptoms may be intense and require restarting treatment.
-Symptoms usually disappear when treatment is restarted.
+Stopping treatment should not have negative effects.
+However, rarely, intense itching (pruritus) may appear when stopping levocetirizine, even if these symptoms were not present at the start of treatment.
+The symptoms may disappear spontaneously.
+In some cases, the symptoms may be intense and require restarting treatment.
+The symptoms usually disappear when treatment is restarted.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.